-Water levels at most of the stations will go up during next week.
-WLs at most stations will be still staying lower than their LTA value.
-From Chiang Khan to Vientiane / Nong Khai and from Mukdahan to Pakse, and from Stung Treng to Kompong Cham and downstream at Phnom Penh the water level will also up and WLs at most stations will be staying lower than their LTA value.
+Water levels at most of the stations will go down during next week.
+WLs at most stations will be still staying lower than their LTA value, excepted at Khong Chaim, Pakse, Stung Treng and Kratie were higher than their LTA values.
+From Chiang Khan to Vientiane / Nong Khai and from Mukdahan to Khong Chaim will be up, however from Stung Treng to Kompong Cham and downstream at Phnom Penh the water level will be down.
 Precipitation is forecasted for the low-lying area of Cambodia next week.